omonimus1/blog-jade-rubick/content/posts/2021-09-17--tenets-for-faster-decisionmaking/index.md

 * We build our software to scale by ten times our current baseline traffic.
 Vs.
 * We build our software to scale by twenty times our current baseline traffic.

 Both of the variations are valid, so you know it’s a good tenet.
 It should feel opinionated!
+One tip: try to think of the things people are actually trading off and use that.

 After you have the pithy sentence for a tenet, the next part is the commentary.
 You should have commentary after the tenet that gives more nuance, and helps people understand WHY we do things this way.
 Give a little context for why this makes sense for the company, and also outline when we might not follow the tenet.
 Be opinionated, but show the nuance.